khchenTW/khchen-academic/content/authors/admin/_index.md

 I am an assistant professor (tenured) in the Computer Architecture for Embedded Systems (CAES) group at the University of Twente (NL).
 Currently, I am serving as Guest Editor for [ACM Transactions on Embedded Computing Systems](https://dl.acm.org/pb-assets/static_journal_pages/tecs/pdf/ACM-TECS-SI-Memory-Storage-1666297738193.pdf) and [ACM Transactions on Cyber-Physical Systems](https://dl.acm.org/journal/tcps)

-My research interest is very broad, i.e., from algorithm down to compilation.
+My research interests span a wide spectrum, ranging from intricate algorithms to detailed compilation processes.
 Particularly, I focus on hardware-software co-design automation and bridge the gap between theory and practice in real-time system software.
-Outside the academic pursuits, I dedicate myself to mentorship in Google and ESA Space Summer of Code and open-source development, especially for RTEMS.
+In addition to my academic pursuits, I am deeply committed to mentorship, actively engaging in programs such as Google and ESA Space Summer of Code.
+Furthermore, I am passionate about contributing to open-source development, with a particular emphasis on RTEMS.
+This multifaceted dedication reflects my enthusiasm for both theoretical exploration and hands-on implementation in the ever-evolving landscape of technology.

 <!--EndFragment-->